cinemagoer/cinemagoer/docs/usage/quickstart.rst

    >>> ia = imdb.IMDb()

 By default this will fetch the data from the IMDb web server but there are other options.
-See the :ref:`access` document for more information.
+See the :ref:`access systems <access>` document for more information.

 On the access object, you can use the :meth:`search_movie <imdb.IMDbBase.search_movie>` method to search for movies with a given (or similar) title.
 For example, to search for movies with titles like "matrix":

 .. code-block:: python